-Complete details on how to remove and install 6″ recessed light trim for: cleaning, ceiling painting, bulb replacement, bulb adjustment or trim replacement.
+Complete details on how to remove recessed light trim and re0install for most 5″ & 6″ recessed light trim rings.
+Removal will allow: cleaning, ceiling painting, bulb replacement, bulb adjustment or trim replacement.
 Additionally we’ll show the various methods for adjusting lamp height and switching between different trim covers.

 Recessed Lighting Brands